 Though not entirely necessary, it’s nice to ride the Ribbon with a guide or someone who’s ridden it before as it’s easy to lose your way on the massive slab or get in over your head.
 At the very least, it’s always best to not ride alone.
 The trail has some skinny and exposed sections on the slabs where you could feasibly ride off a cliff.
 But it’s all worth it for the incredible moonlike landscape and unique features.
 Nowhere else can you ride a slab like this.
 It’s a trail you’ll tell stories about when you get home.

-Colby sticks on Bruces' rubber on The Ribbon Trail.
+Colby sticks to Bruce's wheel on The Ribbon Trail.

 Free Lunch - Lunch Loops, Grand Junction

 This is one of Grand Junction’s most difficult trails, and the personal favorite of our founder, Nick Martin.
 Free Lunch is a veritable playground for technical mountain biking.
 At only just over a mile long, it’s short, but in that distance, it packs drop after drop and plenty of chunky, technical riding.